flowershow/flowershow-app/blog/announcing-obsidian-plugin-4.md

 If you want to keep using GitHub for version control, backups, or collaboration:

-1. Sync your vault to GitHub using another tool:
+1. Sync your vault to GitHub using another tool, e.g.:
    - Obsidian Git plugin (or else)
    - GitHub Desktop
    - Git CLI